zander1268/churn-buster/README.md

 ### Limitations & Next Steps

-Further analyses could yield additional insights to further improve operations at AAC:
+Additional data and model tuning can further improve the model.

-- **Limitations** Our model misses 28% of churning.
+- **Limitations** Our model misses 28% of churning customers.
 The final model is overly fit to training data because F1 score dropped significantly from training to test evaluation.
 - **Next Steps** More examples of churn customers to balance classes will improve overfitting issues.
 Adding customer payment information will improve accuracy.
 I can explore black-box models to improve recall.
 - **Predicting undesirable outcomes.** This modeling could identify animals that are more likely to have undesirable outcomes (e.g. Euthanasia) for targeted medical support or outreach.